 I was reading in Deuteronomy this past week and came across the following scripture:

-Serve only the Lord your God and fear him alone.
-Obey his commands, listen to his voice, and cling to him. – Deuteronomy 13:4 (NLT)
+You shall follow the Lord your God and fear Him; and you shall keep His commandments, listen to His voice, serve Him, and cling to Him. – Deuteronomy 13:4

 The phrase “cling to him” has been in my head since reading this passage.
 As crazy as my week has been, I needed to be reminded that God is my rock.
 He is unable to be moved, which makes Him the absolute best thing to cling to when life gets shaky.
 I began to think about all of the things we cling to in this life.

 Everything in this life can and will be shaken, so clinging to anything other than God during difficult times is dangerous business!

 We all cling to something.
 In both good times and bad, we have people and things that we rely on for strength and support.
 Don’t get me wrong.
 God certainly gave us family and friends to help support and encourage us through life.
 I don’t know what I would have done this week without my amazing husband and family, and the encouraging words and prayers from my Bible study ladies have been a huge blessing in my life!

 In the end, however, I need to remember to cling to God first and foremost.
 As much as my friends and family want to help me, they don’t hold the universe in the palm of their hands.
 God alone is in control.